King Khalid International Airport: History

 King Khalid International Airport (KKIA), designed by architectural practice Hellmuth, Obata & Kassabaum, was opened by HRH King Fahd on 16 November 1983, and opened for scheduled flights on 5 December of the same year.
 Until then, what is now Riyadh Air Base served commercial flights to and from Riyadh.
 Increased international and local air transport requirements for Riyadh made the change necessary.
 Riyadh Air Base, which is much closer to the city center, is operated by the Royal Saudi Air Force.

 This airport was an alternative landing site for NASA's Space Shuttle.

+On 12 March 2023, the Crown Prince of Saudi Arabia, Mohammed bin Salman, formally announced the establishment of Riyadh Air.
+Riyadh Air will use the airport as a hub.